Growing Patterns for Teachers

 Fibonacci Folding Book Project

-Click on the image below to access a video tutorial with step-by-step instructions for an arts integrated, multi-disciplinary lesson plan for grades 3-9.
+Click on the image below to access step-by-step instructions for an arts integrated, multi-disciplinary lesson plan for grades 3-9.